lm41/goxlr-ui-compose/README.md

 # goxlr-ui-compose

-Note: This is project is WIP and absolutely not useable.
+Note: This project is WIP and absolutely not useable.

+It aims to bring an Android app as well as a desktop app